0ladayo/Surfaces-Classification-Machine-Learning-Project/README.md

 The primary objective of this project is to assist individuals with mobility challenges who use a rollator by providing real-time surface detection.
 Since the level of difficulty in walking can vary depending on the surface, this system has the potential to enhance safety and comfort by identifying and adapting to different walking conditions.

 ## Project Structure
-- `Exploratory Data Analysis.ipynb`: Jupyter Notebook for initial data exploration, visualization, and understanding.
+- [Exploratory Data Analysis](Exploratory%20Data%20Analysis.ipynb): Jupyter Notebook for initial data exploration, visualization, and understanding.
-- `Preprocessing.ipynb`: Jupyter Notebook detailing the data cleaning, transformation, and feature engineering steps.
+- [Preprocessing](Preprocessing.ipynb): Jupyter Notebook detailing the data cleaning, transformation, and feature engineering steps.
-- `Machine Learning Classification.ipynb`: Jupyter Notebook that implements the SVM classifier, trains the model, and evaluates its performance.
+- [Machine Learning Classification](Machine%20Learning%20Classification.ipynb): Jupyter Notebook that implements the SVM classifier, trains the model, and evaluates its performance.
-- `datasets/`: Directory containing the data files used in the project.
+- [datasets/](datasets/): Directory containing the data files used in the project.
+- [data collection images/](data%20collection%20images/): Directory containing images taken during data collection.

 ## Dataset Description
 The primary data for this project was collected from an Inertial Measurement Unit (IMU) mounted on a rollator.
 3-axes accelerometer and gyroscope data were recorded across five distinct surface types: